jvhnn/README-Generator/README.md

 ## Installation

-no instructions at the moment
+git clone

 ## Usage

-The project is support to generate a README file
+This project generates a README file

 ## Contributing

-Myself
+John Marquez

 ## Tests

-No examples
+No Link currently

+## License

-## License This project is licensed under the MIT license.
+This project is licensed under the MIT license.